Dredubb31/AndreWilliamsMainRepository/README.md

 (https://github.com/Dredubb31/AndreWilliamsMainRepository/blob/main/Diagrams/Azure%20Diagram.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible Playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - firstplaybook.yaml
+  - filebeat-playbook.yml
+  - metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topologu